Does travel insurance cover volcanic eruptions?

-Given the extent of the travel chaos that occurred in 2010, holidaymakers are rightly keen to know whether cover for this kind of disruption is covered in their policy.
+Given the extent of the travel chaos that occurred in 2010, holidaymakers are rightly keen to know whether cover for this kind of disruption is included in their policy.
 However, this still remains something of a grey area.

 Check with your insurer

-What is my first port of call?
+What is my first port of call if something happens?

-As a holidaymaker, your first port of call when claiming costs in the event of any disruption should be the airline or tour operator.
+As a holidaymaker, when claiming costs in the event of any disruption, your first port of call should be the airline or tour operator.

 Is my package deal protected?

-ABTA, like ATOL, is there to help if your travel agent fails, or if the holiday goes wrong - but it does not offer financial protection for holidays that involve travel by air.
+You may also have some protection from ABTA (The Association of British Travel Agents).
+This runs an arbitration scheme between its member travel agents and holidaymakers.
+ABTA, like ATOL, is there to help if your travel agent fails or if the holiday goes wrong.
+That said, it does not offer financial protection for holidays that involve travel by air.

-If you book your flights, accommodation and extras such as car hire or excursions separately, you do not have the same cover in the event of disruption from volcanic ash.
+If you book your flights, accommodation, and extras such as car hire or excursions separately, you do not have the same cover in the event of disruption from volcanic ash.

 What if my flight is cancelled?

-This applies to all airlines based within the EU - regardless of where the flight took off; it also applies to any airline outside the EU which takes off or arrives in the EU.
+If your flights are cancelled, it is the responsibility of the airline to refund or rebook the flights under European law.
+This applies to all airlines based within the EU, regardless of where the flight took off.
+It also applies to any airline outside the EU which takes off or arrives in the EU.

-Where there is no option, the airline should provide hotel accommodation, meals and refreshments until a new flight is provided; there are no time or money limits on this.
+Where there is no option, the airline should provide hotel accommodation, meals, and refreshments until a new flight is provided.
+There are no time or money limits on this.

 Can I claim compensation?